Fitness After 40 – and Beyond

 Research has shown that DIM seems to work as an “estrogen balancer”.
 By balancing estrogen and minimizing the excess accumulation of estradiol, DIM is also believed to help offset symptoms such as easier weight gain, moodiness, and breast pain.

-Natural phytoestrogene and natural progesterone USP are found in a number of special purpose lotions.
+Natural phytoestrogen and natural progesterone USP are found in a number of special-purpose lotions.
 These formulations claim to help the body maintain a healthy estrogen/progesterone balance and ward off estrogen dominance.

 The male hormone system can be viewed as being similar to a factory.
 A boss sends orders down to the factory telling it how much testosterone needs to be produced.